-For additional information regarding holding two offices, please see page 16 of the County Candidate Guide.
+For additional information regarding holding two offices, please see page 18 of the County Candidate Guide.

-Candidates for office must file nomination documents during the nomination period of November 12 through December 19, 2019, 5:00 p.m.
-A nomination paper must be issued by the City Clerk and is available at the Communications/City Clerk Department, 610 Foster City Boulevard, Foster City, CA 94404.
+Candidates for office must file nomination documents during the nomination period of July 13 through August 7, 2020, 5:00 p.m.
+A nomination paper must be issued by the City Clerk and is available at the Communications/City Clerk Department.
 Forms are available during regular business hours of Monday through Friday, 8:00 a.m. to 12:00 p.m. and 1:00 p.m. to 5:00 p.m.
-It is suggested that you set up an appointment with the City Clerk in advance by calling (650) 286-3253.
+It is suggested that you set up an appointment with the City Clerk in advance by calling (650) 286-3253 or emailing pschaus@fostercity.org.
+Due to COVID-19 considerations, it is preferred that documents are issued by mail or email and reviewed via video conference.